 Students who have not yet done so can register to vote in the state of Montana by following this link http://sos.mt.gov/ELB/Voter_Information.asp.
 The State of Montana site will provide all the information you need to determine your eligibility to vote, voting locations and how to register.

-The Registrar’s Office is located on the first floor of the Student Center.
+The Registrar’s Office is located within Argo Central, which was previously known as the Administration building.
 Our hours are 8:00am-5:00pm Monday through Friday.

 General Questions/Concerns firstname.lastname@example.org